gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Add this to native libraries

-## Feature: Build author declares a runtime dependency
+## Feature: Build author declares that a Java library requires some Java library at runtime

 For example: